VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

 app.use(pingRouter);
 // we can add more routers

+Note : app.use(middlewarename) registers this middleware to all the requests

 <!-- ====================== Section Separator ====================== -->

 Middleware : are functions having access to req , res and next middleware function